Examples for the super_select

 Field Partial

-partial provides a wonderful default UI (in contrast to the vanilla browser experience for this, which is horrible) with optional search and multi-select functionality out-of-the-box.
+partial provides a wonderful default UI (in contrast to the vanilla browser experience for select boxes, which is horrible) with optional search and multi-select functionality out-of-the-box.
 It invokes the Select2 library to provide you these features.

 Define Available Buttons via Localization Yaml